 Holly gritted her teeth.
-This guy had just made her shit list; she’d find a way to make him suffer.
+Wodec had just made her shit list; she’d find a way to make him suffer.
 “Tell me what you know about interdimension—tell me what you know about travelling between worlds.”

 “A fascinating subject, my liege.
 Why does it interest you?”

-“It is possible to journey across different planes, but ’tis a perilous prospect.
+“It is possible to journey through planes, but ’tis a perilous prospect.
 Many have tried, few have succeeded.
-The reason is simple: our outer environments are tied to our psyches.
-If you wish to change one, then you must change the other.”
+The reason is simple: our environments are inextricably tied to our psyches.
+If you wish to change the outer, you must first change the inner.”

 “That’s ridiculous,” Holly stated flatly.
 “Why would I need to change my mind in order to—”